Myanmar Healthcare Report – Overview

-The Myanmar pharmaceutical market, medical device market, and hospital market are set to boom like the rest of the country.
+The Myanmar Healthcare Report shows how the country’s pharmaceutical market, medical device market, and hospital market are set to boom like the rest of the country.
 Benjamin Shobert visited Myanmar’s biggest cities in March of this year, as part of Rubicon Strategy Group’s market survey of the countries nascent healthcare sector.
 This 118 page report represents a breakdown of the 50 question validated survey Mr. Shobert conducted in two major Myanmar cities.
 The table of contents navigable above previews the content.

 Our Coverage of Myanmar Healthcare